Fatah claims victory in West Bank poll | |

 Al-Qaeda-linked fighters say they will "open the doors of hell" if France keeps pushing for armed intervention in Mali.

 The renewed threats against French hostages and expatriates came on Saturday as French-speaking nations met in the Democratic Republic of Congo, where French President Francois Hollande was expected to urge the rapid deployment of an African-led force to rout the rebels.
+Hollande said the threat would not deter France's determination to quash the rebels in Mali.
+"If he continues to throw oil on the fire, we will send him the pictures of dead French hostages in the coming days," said |

 Libya renews bid for trial of Gaddafi son